-50 Years Ago: The Beatles Receive ‘Germ Bomb’ Death Threat
+The Day the Beatles Received a ‘Germ Bomb’ Death Threat

-On June 21, 1964, the Beatles touched down in New Zealand’s capital city of Wellington for their first ever tour of that country.
+Five days earlier, the Beatles touched down in New Zealand’s capital city of Wellington for their first-ever tour of that country.
 The jaunt was part of a larger world tour and was penciled in between two different stops in neighboring Australia.
-As they had on previous tours, the group hit the ground running, playing the first of six shows across just as many days the night their arrival.
+As they had on previous tours, the group hit the ground running, playing the first of six shows across just as many days on the night of their arrival.

 The show that night went off without a hitch, but the band did run into some more trouble the following day in Christchurch when a group of males unleashed a barrage of eggs against them at their hotel.
 For Ringo Starr, more than the bomb threat, the eggs gave him pause about ever making a return trip to New Zealand.
 “We certainly hope they get rid of egg-throwing if we do come back,” he said in an interview on their way back to Australia.
 “I think that was a disgusting display of bad manners.”
 George Harrison, however took a different stance.
 “I didn’t mind the eggs,” he said.
 “I thought it was quite funny.”